St Thomas CE (VC) Primary School

 Our school works closely with the other schools around us to provide additional opportunities for our children.
 To find out about who we work with, and what we do click here...

-Question: How can my child learn succesfully at St Thomas CE vc Primary School?
+Question: How can my child with SEND learn successfully at St Thomas CE vc Primary School?

 ''Schools should assess each pupil’s current skills and levels of attainment on entry, building on information from previous settings and key stages where appropriate.
 At the same time, schools should consider evidence that a pupil may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments may need to be made for them.'